Advanced Practice Registered Nurse (APRN)

 Applicants can use any FDLE approved Livescan service provider to submit their fingerprints.
 The applicant is fully responsible for selecting the service provider and ensuring the results are reported to the Department.
 For more information, FAQs, and a list of all approved Livescan service providers please visit the Background Screening website.

-Please take the CNA Endorsement Electronic Fingerprinting Form with you to the Livescan provider.
+Please take the Electronic Fingerprinting Form with you to the Livescan provider.
 Please check the service provider’s requirements to see if you need to bring any additional items.
 Please verify the Originating Agency Identification (ORI) number submitted by the Livescan service provider matches the information provided.

 Applicants with Health History